Chapter 5 : I like my job.

 “Dom, I swear to God -”

 And with that, Dom wiggles her fingers happily before marching out of Louis’s flat with a slam of the door, leaving the room in stony silence.
-Louis drops his head into his hands as the door shuts and mumbles something incomprehensible, while I simply sit on the couch and watch him.
+Louis drops his head into his hands as the door shuts and mumbles something incomprehensible, while I simply sit on the sofa and watch him.

 “That was -”